Dr Aidan While

 -

-My teaching seeks to promote (and provoke) critical debate about the processes and outcomes of decision-making.
-Emphasis is placed on helping students develop an appreciation of the full implications of policy choices and the possibility for alternatives.
+My teaching seeks to promote (and provoke) critical debate about the processes and outcomes of decision-making and their potential social and environmental impacts.
+Emphasis is placed on helping students develop an appreciation of policy choices and the possibility for alternatives.

-An important part of this approach is to create space for discussion and debate through workshops, seminars and student presentations and my modules have been designed to allow the latest ideas to be brought directly into teaching.
+An important part of my teaching approach is to create space for discussion and debate through workshops, seminars and student presentations.

-In 2007 I was awarded a University of Sheffield Senate Award for innovation in interdisciplinary teaching.
+In 2007 I was awarded a University of Sheffield Senate Award for innovation in interdisciplinary environmental teaching.

 I currently teach the following modules: